-In the present case, at the preliminary examination hearing Santana testified he did not knock before entering Murphy's residence because he believed the encounter with Thomaselli outside Murphy's house had "compromise[d]" the operation, and that "persons in the residence could possibly arm themselves, could possibly destroy evidence or possibly run."
-However, on cross-examination, Santana could point to no facts to substantiate his fears, and the People presented no other evidence that would support such concerns.
-Instead, the People relied on these same generalized fears in arguing that the circumstances warranted dispensing with knock-notice requirements.
+At the preliminary hearing in this case, Santana testified he did not knock before entering Murphy's residence because he believed the encounter with Thomaselli outside Murphy's house had "compromise[d]" the operation, and that "persons in the residence could possibly arm themselves, could possibly destroy evidence or possibly run."
+However, on cross-examination, Santana could point to no facts to substantiate his fears, and the People presented no other evidence that would have supported such concerns.
+Significantly, the trial court found there were no facts known to the law enforcement officers that would support a reasonable belief that knocking would have posed a danger to them, that evidence would be destroyed, or that Murphy would attempt to flee.

-The trial court determined there were no facts known to the law enforcement officers that would support a belief that knocking would have posed a danger to them, that evidence would be destroyed, or that Murphy would attempt to flee.
-Accordingly, the court determined no exigent circumstances existed at the time the officers entered Murphy's residence that would excuse their failure to comply with the knock-notice requirement.
+Accordingly, the trial court determined that no exigent circumstances existed at the time the officers entered Murphy's residence that would excuse their failure to comply with the knock-notice requirement.